TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 Our user `svc-alfresco` is in the `Service Accounts` group, which is nested inside `Privileged IT Accounts`, and that in turn belongs to `Account Operators`.

-Because of this nested group structure, `svc-alfresco` ends up being a member of the `Account Operators` group.
+Due to this nested group structure, `svc-alfresco` inherits membership in the `Account Operators` group.

 If we right-click on `"WriteDacl"` -> `"Windows Abuse"`, we'll find a step by step guide to escalate by abusing this privilege: